Summ-me/guide/guides/quickstart.md

 # Start Voice Chatting

-## Step 1: Signing Up & Pin to Sidebar
+## Step 1: Sign in & Pin to Sidebar

 We recommend before you start chatting to create an account with Summ.me to get the most out of this app.
 This includes having access to:
 - Chat history & search